fegastal/42SP-Labs-Notes/README.md

 These two references were essential to give continuity to the challenge, which was to be delivered in 6 days. 🤯

+It is also important to say that, as a matter of strategy, my 42 Labs project had as its total practical focus the implementation step of these data structures - mainly the binary tree - in order to consolidate well the knowledge.
+The project is very extensive, involves the study of many new concepts, and therefore it was necessary to establish an order of priority in this regard.

 ---

 - **Phase 2 - Data Structures 🕸**